AMBASSADORS: 9th-12th GRADERS

 _______________________________________________________________

 • Never worry about late fees, admin or registration fees!
 We wave all fees for those paying for the year or half of the year in full.
+You will also receive a 5% discount.

 • A material list: Read each class carefully to make sure you have all the curriculum books and materials necessary.